SynBioDex/pySBOL3/docs/getting_started.rst

 =============================

 This beginner’s guide introduces the basic principles of pySBOL3 for new users.
-Most of the examples discussed in this guide are excerpted from the example script.
+The examples discussed in this guide are excerpted from the Jupyter notebook (`pySBOL3/examples/getting_started.ipynb <https://github.com/SynBioDex/pySBOL3/tree/main/examples/getting_started.ipynb>`_).
 The objective of this documentation is to familiarize users with the basic patterns of the API.
 For more comprehensive documentation about the API, refer to documentation about specific classes and methods.